c7rishi/c7rishi.github.io/_pages/publication.md

 ### Statistics in Medical Product Safety/Pharmacovigilance

 * **Chakraborty, S.**, Liu, A., Ball, R., and Markatou, M. (2022).
-On the Use of the Likelihood Ratio Test Methodology in Pharmacovigilance. *Statistics in Medicine.* Online ahead of print.
+On the Use of the Likelihood Ratio Test Methodology in Pharmacovigilance. *Statistics in Medicine.* *1*(27), pp.5395-5420.
 [Link.](https://doi.org/10.1002/sim.9575)

 ## Statistical Theory for Computation-Heavy Inferential Methods

 ### Multivariate Analysis and Dimension Reduction

 - **Chakraborty, S.** and Su, Z. (2023).
-A comprehensive Bayesian framework for envelope models.
-To appear in the *Journal of the American Statistical Association (Theory & Methods).*
+A comprehensive Bayesian framework for envelope models. *Journal of the American Statistical Association (Theory and Methods)*, pp.1-11.
+[Link.](https://www.tandfonline.com/doi/full/10.1080/01621459.2023.2250096)
 - Shen Y, Park Y, **Chakraborty S**, Zhang C. (2023).
 Bayesian simultaneous partial envelope model with application to an imaging genetics analysis. *The New England Journal of Statistics in Data Science*.
+1(2). pp. 237–269.
 [Link.](https://doi.org/10.51387/23-NEJSDS23)
 - Lee, M., **Chakraborty, S.**, and Su, Z. (2022).
 A Bayesian approach to envelope quantile regression. *Statistica Sinica.* 32 (2022), 1-19 [Link.](http://www3.stat.sinica.edu.tw/LatestART/SS-2020-0109_fp.pdf)

 ### Statistical Methods for Constrained Space Data and Robust Inference